ShameGod/goLang/README.md

 This happens because the tasks don't communicate.
 Goroutines communicate easier than threads.

 ### Wait groups :
-There is a package called sync that provides functions to do synchronize goroutines. *sync.WaitGroup* forces a goroutines for other goroutines to finish.
+There is a package called sync that provides functions to synchronize goroutines. *sync.WaitGroup* forces a goroutine to wait for other goroutines to finish.
 It is possible to wait on more than one goroutine.

 ```
 func createFile(wg *sync.WaitGroup){